ay18/chem/README.md

 ![chem gif](https://github.com/sksea/chem/raw/master/chem.gif)

 ### Description
 *Chem* is our end-of-semester project for a class whose overarching theme was to explore untraditional platforms (read non-desktop).
 This project incorporates Unity 5 and Leap Motion to create an app which parses [.sdf files](http://en.wikipedia.org/wiki/Chemical_table_file) and presents those molecules in 3D.
-The user can then interact with the molecule using hand gestures, for things such as viewing the molecule at different angles.
+The user can then interact with the molecule using hand gestures via Leap Motion.

 ### Known Bugs
 Due to time constraints, the following are known issues: